 Before assessing property damage, make sure everyone involved in the accident is okay.
 Get medical attention for anyone who needs it.
 If a person is unconscious or has neck or back pain, don't move them until qualified medical help arrives, unless a hazard requires moving the person.

 3. Call the Police and Don't Move the Vehicles Unless It is Dangerous Not to Do So

 If there's significant property damage, physical injury, or death, you need to call the police.
 Ask that a police report be filed in situations where cops do arrive at the scene, and obtain the name and badge numbers of the responding officers.

 4. Exchange Information

 Get the names, numbers, addresses, drivers' license numbers, license plate numbers, and basic insurance information from all drivers involved.
 If there are passengers, also obtain their names, numbers, and addresses.
 In talking to other drivers, try to be cordial and cooperative.

 However, you shouldn't apologize for anything at the scene.
 For example, if you say, "I'm so sorry I ran that red light!
-Is everyone okay?" you may be admittinglegal liability for what happened.
+Is everyone okay?" you may be admitting legal responsibility and liability for what happened.
 Immediately after an accident, it might not be clear who was at fault or more at fault.
-Moreover, in many states, fault isn't determinative of which insurer will pay for any loss.
 Therefore, try not to admit guilt unintentionally or unnecessarily.

 5. Locate and Talk to Witnesses/Get Their Info